thoughtbot/superglue/docs/index.md

 Rails routes, controllers, views as you normally would in a multi-page application and integrate with React's vast ecosystem.

-!!! warning
-    Superglue is in active development as it approaches 1.0.
-While its interface and behavior are stablizing, changes are expected.

 ## Who is it for?

 Superglue is built from the ground up for